 Although not commonly used now, prior to 1980 asbestos was a standard building component.
 It was considered the wonder mineral: cheap, plentiful, heat resistant, and chemically resistant.
 For these reasons, asbestos was widely used in many building materials.
 Although some buildings on campus have had the asbestos removed, many asbestos-containing products remain.

-If you have questions about possible asbestos materials in your work area, please contact Joe Bell at the office of Environmental Health and Safety at x7233.
+If you have questions about possible asbestos materials in your work area, please contact Mary Jones at the office of Environmental Health and Safety at x7233.

 Intact asbestos materials do not pose a health threat, but if the material becomes damaged or deteriorated, asbestos fibers can be released into the air and inhaled.
 Asbestos fibers are inhaled through the bronchial tubes to the bronchioles and are embedded in the alveoli.
 Exposure to elevated levels of these microscopic fibers has been linked to lung cancer and other serious health problems such as asbestosis (excessive scar tissue on the lungs that restricts breathing) and mesothelioma (cancer of the lining of the chest cavity).
 The odds of getting asbestos-related illness increase with the level and duration of exposure.